Prayers and resources for children's liturgy catechists and for families.

 Virtual children's liturgy

-Join us at 10am this Sunday for our next virtual children's liturgy.
 Please register if you haven't before.
 Follow the link and click on "Enter the series" to register.
-If you can't join us live, a recording will be available to watch afterwards.
+The live session will be at 10am each Sunday and a recording will be available to watch after this.

 Children's liturgy emails